Services and Support

-- Vehicle information: type, license number, color, year, make, model, unusual characteristics (e.g., dents, bumper stickers), number of persons, etc.
+- vehicle information - type, license number, color, year, make, model, unusual characteristics (e.g., dents, bumper stickers), the number of persons; and

-- Suspect information: race, gender, age, height, weight, hair color, hair length and style, eye color, facial hair, clothing type and color, other characteristics (e.g., tattoos, missing teeth, scars, glasses), direction of flight, etc.
+- suspect information - race, gender, age, height, weight, hair color, hair length/ style, eye color, facial hair, clothing type/color, other characteristics (e.g., tattoos, missing teeth, scars, glasses) and direction of flight.

 If you have additional questions about San Diego Police Department Recruiting, see the Frequently Asked Questions or call 619-531-COPS (2677).